 3.6.3.
 Gbasf2#

-• First developing a basf2 steering file.
+Develop a basf2 steering file.

-• Locate your input files.
+Locate your input files on the grid.

 Warning